 Note: Clause 20 of the Roads (General) Regulation 2000 prohibits excavation in the vicinity of roads as follows: "Excavations adjacent to road - A person must not excavate land in the vicinity of a road if the excavation is capable of causing damage to the road (such as by way of subsidence) or to any work or structure on the road."
 Separate approval is required under the Roads Act 1993 for any underpinning, shoring, soil anchoring (temporary)) or the like within or under any road.
 Council will not give approval to permanent underpinning, shoring, soil anchoring within or under any road.
 Standard Condition: C41 (Autotext: CC41)

-C.11 Parking Facilities
+C.14 Parking Facilities

-The Construction Certificate plans and specifications required by clause 139 of the Regulation, must include detailed plans and specifications for all bicycle, car and commercial vehicle parking in compliance with AS2890.3:2015 Parking Facilities - Bicycle Parking Facilities and AS/NZS 2890.1:2004 : Parking Facilities - Off-Street Car Parking respectively.
+The Construction Certificate plans and specifications required by clause 139 of the Regulation, must include detailed plans and specifications for all bicycle, car and commercial vehicle parking in compliance with AS2890.3:2015 Parking Facilities - Bicycle Parking Facilities and AS/NZS 2890.1:2004: Parking Facilities - Off-Street Car Parking respectively.

-The plans must satisfy the following requirement(s):
+The plans must incorporate the following requirement(s):

-- a) Sight distance requirements must comply with Clause 3.2.4 and Figure 3.3 of AS2890.1:2004; - b) A 2m x 2.5m driveway sightline splay be provided, clear of obstruction, along both sides of the access driveway wholly within the property boundary.
-Any landscape proposed within the splay area shall be groundcover type to ensure visibility; - c) Fence walls across the entire car lift frontage (for a minimum of 8.5 m) should be lower than 1.15m to maintain sightlines; - d) Traffic light system be incorporated to manage flow accessing/egressing the car lift.
-The traffic light system should give priority to traffic entering the car lift to minimise the disruption to vehicle and pedestrian flows on the frontage road;
+- a) Sight distance requirements must comply with Clause 3.2.4 and Figure 3.3 of AS/NZS 2890.1:2004; - b) A 2m x 2.5m driveway sightline splay be provided, clear of obstruction, along both sides of the access driveway wholly within the property boundary.
+Any landscape within the splay area shall be groundcover type to ensure visibility.